taslater/apgh-14-code-share/Week 3/notes.md

 end
 ```

-For loops in ruby are actually each loops:
+For loops in ruby are actually each loops.
+They 'grab' each value one-by-one...?

 ```ruby
 (1..10).each do |i|